davidmcclure/textplot/notes/mental-maps/index.md

 To borrow Franco Moretti's term, I was looking for a way to "operationalize" these distributions - some kind of lightweight, flexible statistic that would capture the structure of the locations of a term inside a document, ideally in a way that would make it easy to compare it with with the locations of other words.
 I started poking around, and quickly discovered that if you know anything about statistics (I really don't, so take all of this with a grain of salt), there's a really simple and obvious way to do this - a kernel density estimate, which takes a collection of observed data points and works backward to approximate a probabilty density function that, if you sampled it the same number of times, would produce more or less the same set of data.

 Kernel density estimation (KDE) is really easy to reason about - unlike the math behind something like topic modeling, which gets complicated pretty fast, KDE is basically just simple arithmetic.
-Think of the text as a big X-axis, where each integer corresponds to a word position in the text (as Matt Jockers calls it, "novel time").
+Think of the text as a big X-axis, where each integer corresponds to a word position in the text - "novel time," as Matt Jockers calls it.
 So, for _War and Peace_, the text would stretch from the origin to the X-axis offset of 573,064, the number of words in the text.
 Then, any word can be plotted just by laying down ticks on the X-axis at each location where the word shows up in the document.
 For example, here's "horse" in _War and Peace_:

 !["Horse" instance offsets](figures/horse-offsets.png)